CiscoDevNet/terraform-provider-sdwan/website/docs/r/vpn_interface_feature_template.html.md

 * `group_id` - (Required) The virtual router ID, which is a numeric identifier of the virtual router for VPN interface type Feature Template,
 Range: [1 - 255]
 * `priority` - (Optional) The priority level of the router.
 The router with the highest priority is elected as primary VRRP router.
 If two routers have the same priority, the one with the higher IP address is elected as primary VRRP router for VPN interface type Feature Template, Range: [1 - 254], Default: 100
 * `timer` - (Optional) Timer value specify how often the primary VRRP router sends VRRP advertisement messages.
-If subordinate routers miss three consecutive VRRP advertisements, they elect a new primary VRRP routers for VPN interface type Feature Template, Range for Vedge VPN interface: [1 - 3600] Seconds Default: 1 Second, Range for Cisco VPN interface: [1 - 40950] Milliseconds, Default: 100 Second
+If subordinate routers miss three consecutive VRRP advertisements, they elect a new primary VRRP routers for VPN interface type Feature Template, Range for Vedge VPN interface: [1 - 3600] Seconds, Default: 1 Second, Range for Cisco VPN interface: [100 - 40950] Milliseconds, Default: 100 Milliseconds
 * `track_omp` - (Optional) Flag indicating whether to enable for VRRP to track the Overlay Management Protocol (OMP) session running on the WAN connection or not for VPN interface type Feature Template, Default: false
 * `track_prefix_list` - (Optional) Value of remote prefixes, which is defined in a prefix list configured on the local router for VPN interface type Feature Template
 * `ip_address` - (Optional) Value of IPv4 address of the virtual router for VPN interface type Feature Template, Allowed value: IPv4 Address